Key points when claiming for a motorcycle accident

 If the accident was the fault of a third party, a claim would be pursued through the third party's insurer.

-Your solicitor will ask you about how the road accident happened, and they will collect evidence to prove what caused your injuries.
-Your solicitor will also work out how much money you can claim, based on your injuries, lost earnings and other expenses.
+Your solicitor will discuss the details of the road accident with you and gather evidence to prove what caused your injuries.
+They will also calculate how much compensation you can claim, taking into account your injuries, lost earnings, and other expenses.

-By law, all drivers must have insurance to cover the cost of injury compensation claims.
-Even if you were injured by an uninsured or untraceable road user, a claim may still be possible.
+By law, all drivers must have insurance to cover injury compensation claims.
+Even if you were injured by an uninsured or untraceable driver, you may still be able to make a claim.

-We can help you make a motorbike accident claim on a No Win No Fee basis.
+We can assist you in making a motorbike accident claim on a No Win, No Fee basis.

-No win, no fee motorcycle accident injury compensation claims
+Can I make a no win, no fee motorcycle accident injury claim?

 Find out more about how no win, no fee claims work